Understanding Dementia

 - The benefits of having a diagnosis

-It's informal and friendly, with time for questions and sharing insights
+It's informal and friendly, with time for questions and sharing insights.

 - One-hour sessions

-- Free for clubs, community groups
+- Free for clubs and community groups

 - Specially tailored sessions for primary and secondary schools